SimonDanisch/HyperSignals.jl/README.md

   sent(socket, frame)
 end
 ```
-This lift should now sent a data stream to socked with this this kind of pseudo code:
+This lift should now sent a data stream to socket with this this kind of pseudo code:
 ```julia
 video = read_video_from_hdd_into_ram(filepath)
 gpu_code = find_gpu_segments(signal) # should recognize, that filter!, hue!